Is this Guide for you?

 Web push notifications lead to interrupt in the work which the user is doing.
 Also, the delivery is instant and higher.
 Their CTR is estimated to be at least 4X-8X of email.

-Emails sometimes fail to deliver or hit spam.
+Emails sometimes fail to deliver or hit spam (know reason why an email lands in SPAM).
 There are a lot of things going behind the scenes while delivering emails, and not every email is able to hit the Inbox all the time.
 In Gmail rather than coming to the inbox, they may be classified under promotions.
 However, browser push notifications face no such issues.
 Prompt & assured delivery is almost guaranteed.

 Low Unsubscription Rate